xiaohj233/LANChat-Hub/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Resources

+- **Emoji Images**: [emoji-datasource-apple](https://github.com/iamcal/emoji-data) (MIT License)
+- Emoji graphics are provided by the emoji-datasource-apple package, which is MIT licensed and free to use in both open-source and commercial projects.

 ## 🐛 Troubleshooting